 Every baseball fan should make the trip to visit PNC Park, but it’s also a second home to thousands of Bucs fans…at least the ones remaining following the trades of Andrew McCutchen and Gerrit Cole.
 But it’s still baseball, and we’re all looking for cheap Pirates tickets, right?

-Here are just three tips for saving money on Pirates tickets from Ballpark E-Guides.
+Here are just three tips for saving money on Pirates tickets from Ballpark E-Guides, but of course read this and this to help pick your seats.
 And remember, there’s plenty more where that came from…be sure to sign up for my PNC Park e-mail newsletter…

 Cheap Pirates Tickets, Tip #1) Subscribe to Ticket Alerts.
 The Pirates e-mail newsletter contains a lot of great ticket offers, and on occasion the Pirates will waive ticket fees, saving you a trip to the box office.
 You’ll also know about giveaways, concert nights and fireworks nights, and the fireworks nights are popular enough to get your tickets well in advance.

 The Pirates also make pre-sales available to subscribers, giving you a chance to land tickets for face value when high value opponents like the Cubs come to town.

 Book your ideal Pirates game parking spot ahead of time…with my friends at ParkWhiz!

 Cheap Pirates Tickets, Tip #2) Check Out Local Institutions.
 There are quite a few chains and businesses in Pittsburgh that offer ticket deals for Pirates fans.

 As this is written, PNC Bank cardholders get discounts on tickets and fan club memberships; Giant Eagle cardholders get discounts for weeknight games; and Slice offers a family pack with tickets and pizza (and it’s great pizza…take it from a South Jersey pizza snob) at a discounted price.
 These things are all listed on the Pirates website.